wp-plugins/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Main Sidebar`

 == Changelog ==

+= 1.3.2 =

+* Added: items found in search now added to list directly on select
+* Fixed: some terms found by search could not be saved
+* Fixed: widget locations are saved again for each theme

+= 1.3.1 =

+* Added: authors and bbpress user profiles now searchable on edit page
+* Added: items found in search on edit page are prepended and checked by default
+* Added: updated edit page gui
+* Added: search field only visible when quantity is above 20
+* Fixed: select all checkbox will now disable all input in container
+* Fixed: host sidebar could sometimes not be found in sidebar list

+= 1.3 =

+* Added: post type posts and taxonomy terms now searchable on edit page
+* Added: sidebar handle and host shown on widgets page
+* Added: slovak translation
+* Fixed: sidebar meta boxes more robust to external modifications
+* Fixed: admin column headers more robust to external modifications
+* Fixed: sidebar menu now always hidden for users without right cap
+* Fixed: code optimization and refactor for performance
+* Removed: support for sidebar excerpt

+= 1.2 =

+* Added: polylang support
+* Added: buddypress support
+* Added: managing sidebars now requires edit_theme_options cap
+* Added: bbpress user profile has own rules instead of author rules
+* Added: filter for content recognition
+* Added: auto-select new children of selected taxonomy or post type ancestor

+= 1.1.2 =

+* Added: wordpress 3.5 compatibility
+* Fixed: slight css changes on edit screen
+* Fixed: "show with all" checkbox toggles other checkboxes correctly

 = 1.1.1 =